Up to 60% off sofas & mattresses — limited‑time deals.

 Alternatives to consider

-• West Elm Harmony Sofa: deep, plush lounging; multiple widths
+• West Elm Harmony Sofa: deep, plush lounging with more size options

-• Crate & Barrel Lounge Collection: deep seats and many configurations
+• Crate & Barrel Lounge Collection: deep seats and lots of configuration options

-• Room & Board Metro Sofa: more upright all-day sit for mixed heights
+• Room & Board Metro Sofa: a more balanced everyday sit for mixed-height households

 Bracci Soave Sofa